 Many well-known families of linear codes contain j, including the primitive narrow-sense Bose-Chaudhuri-Hocquenghem codes, the extended Golay code, the Reed-Müller codes, and the Reed-Solomon codes [15].
 Uniform charge leakage in flash memory translates all the elements of the coset by a constant value and hence the codeword that is encoded is unchanged, and efficient decoding and error correction is immediate because of the use of linear codes.
+The vector space $\langle j \rangle$ contains only q elements and so the complexity of determining the coset representative grows as $\Theta(n)$ for a fixed q.
+Efficient decoding and error correction is immediate because of the use of linear codes.
+One may also use a larger coset \mathcal{D} containing j, at the cost of increase in encoding complexity.

 The rewritability of the scheme can be determined from the worst-case and average case analysis of the encoding operation.

-It can be readily seen that the cost of increase is bounded by q-1, i.e., $\gamma(s \to s') \le q-1$ .
+It can be readily seen that the cost of increase is bounded by q-1, i.e., $\gamma(s \rightarrow s') \leq q-1$.
 This determines the least number of times we can rewrite a single cell.

 Lemma 3.1.
-Using Scheme A, the number of rewrites is lower bounded by $\left| \frac{L-1}{q-1} \right|$ .
+Using Scheme A, the number of rewrites is lower bounded by $\left|\frac{L-1}{q-1}\right|$.